hugoeditor/hugocms/backend/help/system/cron.en.md

     /usr/bin/php /path/backend/cli/cron-improve.php --dry-run
     /usr/bin/php /path/backend/cli/cron-healthcheck.php --dry-run

+The trial run needs neither `--host` nor an INI argument: it calls nothing license-bound, so `--host` is only required for the real run.
+The `hugocms.ini` is never an argument anyway (the file next to the script always applies), and `--mounts` defaults to `backend/mounts.ini`.

+Only with **multiple websites** should the trial run be given the matching mount file too — the same one the real cron uses (`--mounts=…/mounts/<hash>.ini`) — so it previews the right backlog.

 Afterwards the system status shows under **Cron jobs** whether the real runs are arriving.
 A detailed version with all options is in the `README.md` in the `backend/cli/` directory.